 Height: 9.21 inches (234 mm)

-Radio System: TQi™ 2.4GHz (2-channel) with Traxxas Stability Management
+Radio System: TQi™ 2.4GHz and 5 channel receiver with Traxxas Stability Management

 Battery Type: NiMH or Lipo battery and 4X AA batteries for the radio

-You can check out the Traxxas Stampede right here from Socal Hobbies
+You can check out the Traxxas Stampede right here at Amazon

 Another example of a premium monster truck, the Team Redcat TR-MT10E can be fine-tuned in almost any way.
 Tunable suspension, shocks, and gear differentials.
 Adjustable ride height, camber, toe angle, and multiple shock mounting positions.
 You can customize this monster truck to your exact requirements.
 Have no fear when taking it off-road and exploring new paths and defeating new obstacles in your way.